Technical Advisory Council

 Kevin B. Smith

 Mr. Kevin B. Smith has more than 25 years of manufacturing experience with companies that include Canon Virginia, Inc., Anheuser-Busch, and Milliken & Company.
 His manufacturing experience is comprised of various positions in maintenance management, machine design, predictive maintenance, robotics applications, project management, business development, and engineering management.
-Kevin currently serves as the Director of Manufacturing Engineering at Canon Virginia, Inc. He holds a BS in Mechanical Engineering from Virginia Tech and is a licensed Professional Engineer in the state of Virginia.
+Kevin currently serves as the Senior Director of Manufacturing Engineering at Canon Virginia, Inc. He holds a BS in Mechanical Engineering from Virginia Tech and is a licensed Professional Engineer in the state of Virginia.